N. S. Krishnan

 Nagercoil Sudalaimuthu Krishnan, popularly known as Kalaivanar (lit.
-'Lover of arts') and also as NSK, was an Indian actor, comedian, playback singer and screenwriter in the early stages of the Tamil film industry – in the 1940s and 1950s.
+'Lover of arts') and also as NSK, (29 November 1908 – 30 August 1957) was an Indian actor, comedian, dancer, playback singer and screenwriter in the early stages of the Tamil film industry – in the 1940s and 1950s.
 He is considered as the "Charlie Chaplin of India."
+His stage and cine-screen comedy performances were unique and always carried a message for the people.